BostonGlobe/globe-graphic-template/README.md

 [How to add live reload](#live-reload)

 ### ai2html workflow
-To integrate ai2html output into this generator, first make sure to follow instructions in [Setup project](#Setup-project)
+To integrate ai2html output into this generator, first make sure to follow instructions in [Setup project](#setup-project).
+Then:
 - Move your `.ai` file to the `src` folder and call it `online.ai`.
+- In Illustrator, run the ai2html script.
+- It will create an ai2html-settings text block.
+Modify the `image_output_path` setting.
+Change it from blank to `assets/`.

-Every time you run the **ai2html** script:
+Now, every time you run the **ai2html** script:
 - In your project directory, run the following terminal command: `make ai2html`

 ### Style guide